lexicalscope/ape/README.md

 ## Tool Capabilities

 The tool was evaluated against a number of micro-testcases and also against several larger examples.
 In order to illuminate the tool's capabilities we describe here the most important testcases and explain why they are interesting.
+The [code for the tests cases](src/test/resources) and the [associated generated boogie code](generated-testcases/explicitPermutation) are also available.

 ### Changing the order of allocations